SolomonM-Kebede/Tesla-Revenue-and-Stock-data-Analysis/README.md

 For Scraping Beautiful Soup 4 have been used with re to search and  match different format and units in the Filling.
 Pandas,Plotly, Matplotlib and Numpy are also Libraries used in the process.

 # How to run
+Since there is no direct support of Pyplot visulaization in GitHub for Jupyter notebook , I made and upload the same interactive graph using Streamlit or Power BI.
 Here is the link for streamlit interactive UI for beautiful Data Visualization : https://teslarevenueandstock.streamlit.app/
 Requirement: Use two data in this repo and upload it.
 Then everything works like a magic. :) or
 Copy and paste the code run it on your IDE and don't forget to use your email adress, if you want to scrap Tesla's page.
-If anyone want to use any of the uploaded csv files for further analysis , feel free to use it and I would be happy if you let me know via zesolomenki@gmail.com
+If anyone want to use any of the uploaded csv files for further analysis , feel free to use it and I would be happy if you let me know via zesolomenki@gmail.com or  open Power BI Tesla_revenue_visual.pbix file to see using power BI.